tinxx/MiThermometer2MQTT/README.md

 RSSI values between `0` and `-20` will be considered as `100` link quality.
 RSSI values between `-20` and `-120` will be inversely proportionally mapped onto link quality values between `100` and `0`.

+### Internal Sensor BME280

+So if we are already putting a device somewhere in our apartment to pick up temperature measurements from dispersed Mi Thermometers, why not make it also measure the temperature, too, right?!
+To allow this we can add an inexpensive *BME280* module to the mix.

+The following steps are necessary to activate the BME280 sensor:

+- Connect the sensor to your ESP32:
+  - VIN -> 3.3V / 3V3
+  - GND -> GND
+  - SDA -> SDA (Serial Data)
+  - SCK / SCL -> SCL (Serial Clock)
+- Uncomment `#include "BME280_Module.h"` to compile the necessary code for BME280 sensor.

+If sensor code is activated but no BME280 sensor is found, a warning will be printed to serial terminal.

 ## Dependencies

 The code can be compiled with [Arduino for ESP32](https://github.com/espressif/arduino-esp32).
 Tested with version 1.0.4.